duplode/stunts-cartography/windows/build-notes.md

 * Build the program with cabal

+  * Don't forget to pass -fresourcesWithExecutables to make a portable package

 * Use https://stackoverflow.com/a/50130668 to find the DLLs used by the exe

   * `ldd mygtkapp.exe | grep '\/mingw.*\.dll' -o | xargs -I{} cp "{}" .` on the